GeoSander/fme-degreeformatter/README.md

 Note:
 - See the parameter value selector in the transformer properties dialog for examples.
 - All decimal values should use a dot (.) as a delimiter!
-- The ISO-6709 format should officially have a trailing slash, but the DegreeConverter allows omittance for inputs only.
+- The ISO-6709 format should officially have a trailing slash, but the DegreeFormatter allows omittance for inputs only.

 ### Output Coordinate Parameters
 **Output Format**
 See _Input Format_ for the supported formats.
-If the output format is the same as the input format, the DegreeConverter can be used to validate and/or reformat the attribute.
+If the output format is the same as the input format, the DegreeFormatter can be used to validate and/or reformat the attribute.
 If validation fails, the _.lat_, _.lon_ and _.latlon_ suffixed output attributes will be empty and the failure reason will be written to _MyAttribute.error_.
 Note that if _Output Format_ is set to "ISO-6709", the output parameters below will never have an effect and the latitude-longitude output will always have a trailing slash.

 **Direction Style**